Seven Tips to Stretch Your Grocery Budget

 Use your Freezer

-If you have a glut of fresh produce or herbs or simply cooked too much the night before, your freezer can be your best storage option for ‘fast-food’ options at home – just remember to label and date all of your freezer foods so you can access them easily in the future.
+If you have a glut of fresh produce or herbs or simply cooked too much the night before, your freezer can be your best storage option for ‘fast-food’ options at home.
+Just remember to label and date all of your freezer foods so you can easily access them in the future.

 Learn To Cook